Dr Silke Fricke, PhD, MSc, SLT

 Having qualified and practised as an SLT with a specialisation in children with speech, language, and literacy difficulties; and adults with functional voice disorders in Germany, I came to the UK for postgraduate studies at Masters level followed by a PhD by joint location in Human Communication Sciences (University of Sheffield/UK & University of Applied Sciences Fresenius Idstein/GER).
 In my longitudinal PhD project, I investigated the influence of speech and language processing skills on early literacy development in monolingual and bilingual German-speaking children.
 From 2009 to 2011, I worked as a Post-Doctoral Research Fellow on the Nuffield Language4Reading project at the Department of Psychology, University of York.
 I joined the Department of Human Communication Sciences (HCS) in January 2011 as a Lecturer and received an Exceptional Contribution Award (ECA) in 2012.

-I am the departmental representative on the Early Career Group (ECG) Committee as well as the Excellence Through Inclusion (ETI) Committee of the Faculty of Medicine, Dentistry and Health.
+I am the admissions tutor for the postgraduate courses PGCert/PGDip/MSc in Speech Difficulties and PGCert/PGDip/MSc in Acquired Communication Disorders.
+In addition, I am the departmental representative on the Early Career Group (ECG) Committee as well as the Excellence Through Inclusion (ETI) Committee of the Faculty of Medicine, Dentistry and Health.
 The ECG group aims to ensure that all researchers in the Faculty have access to advice and training to develop their career trajectory.

 - Speech, language, and literacy development and difficulties in monolingual and multilingual children (including cross-linguistic comparisons)